AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 # Automated system for pictures collection

-If unfamiliar to raspberry pi, follow [this tutorial](https://github.com/AndreCFerreira/Weaver_individualID/tree/master/Automated_pictures_collection/Setting_up_raspberry_pi) to correctly  setup a raspberry pi and pi camera.
+If unfamiliar to raspberry pi follow [this tutorial](https://github.com/AndreCFerreira/Weaver_individualID/tree/master/Automated_pictures_collection/Setting_up_raspberry_pi) to correctly  setup a raspberry pi and pi camera.

 In order to make an RFID based camera trap, communication between the raspberry pi and the RFID logger needs to be established.
 In the paper we used priority one [RFID loggers](http://www.priority1design.com.au/shopfront/index.php?main_page=product_info&cPath=1&products_id=29&zenid=u8jajja1gqub656pkmc9h8d1k7) which have a RS232 communication port.
 Here it is explained how to setup this communication with the priority one loggers, if working with a different RFID brand the respective technical datasheet or manufacture should be consulted to understand how the logger could export the tag to an external machine.